Tack-Tau/DopeFlow/README.md

 - Detailed logging of job submissions
 - Limits concurrent jobs to 60

-## Tips
-1. Always test with a small set of structures first
-2. Monitor the log files for progress and errors
-3. Use `squeue -u $USER` to check running jobs
-4. Check `nohup.out` for script execution details

 ## Common Issues
 1. Missing required files - ensure all INCAR and submission scripts are present
 2. Directory permissions - ensure write access in all directories